marcusoftnet/marcusoftnet.github.io/_posts/2014-09-04-accountability.md

 ### Accountability and Transparency

 What about Accountability then?
 Yes, I think it's important of course and it might be the formal part of who's actually doing what.
 "Who are accountable for this project?"
-This needs to be decided and know in order to have organisational clarity.
+This needs to be decided and know in order to have organizational clarity.
 But I also think that there's another mechanism that we can implement, much easier, that will make Accountability happen automatic, more or less; Transparency.

 Transparency means that we try to make information more visible and more known to more and more people in our organization.
 In a fully transparent organization everyone could know everything they wanted.